 CT Scan Information

-Norman Regional Health System has seven CT scanners at four different locations to better serve our community.
+Norman Regional Health System has eight CT scanners at five different locations to better serve our community.

 - Norman Regional Hospital has a combined PET/CT scanner at the PET/CT Center located at 701 E. Robinson, Ste.
 102, Norman, OK 73071.